 Fear of hunger leads you to panic when you think the food supply is dwindling.
 This is particularly true if you are not in control of your own food supply.

-For instance, if you live at home and your parents buy all the food, then you know you’re not going to actually starve (I hope).
+For instance, if you live at home and your parents buy all the food, then you know you’re not actually going to starve (I should hope).

 But maybe they only buy cookies once a month.
 And you know that as soon as the cookie box gets opened, your family will descend upon it like a pack of wolves and devour them all before sundown.
 So, you learn to adapt by consuming as many cookies as possible as soon as you can get your hands on them.

 If only you had the willpower to stick to “healthy foods only” then you could leave the box of cookies alone.
-But when you think “everything in moderation,” then the second you hear “of course treats are part of a balanced diet,” it opens the door for you to eat one cookie, and before you know it you’ve polished off the whole box.
+But when you hear “everything in moderation,” then you start to think “of course treats are part of a balanced diet,” which opens the door for you to eat one cookie, and before you know it you’ve polished off the whole box.

 “Healthy foods only” doesn’t work either, because it’s too hard

 At least, this is what I’ve heard about why people so often find themselves on yo-yo weight cycles.
-I was never able to follow a strict diet for more than a few days without giving up, so luckily I never found myself in such an unhealthy cycle.
+I myself was never able to follow a strict diet for more than a few days, so luckily I never ended up in such an unhealthy cycle.
 (An unexpected perk of having very little willpower.)

 Weight-loss gurus have taken the yo-yo issue into consideration when advising moderation, which is good of them.
 However, they have mistakenly skipped the step where you learn to understand what moderation actually is.

-Simply learning to feel secure around food, and adopting the ideal version of the “moderation” mindset, won’t get you first place in a bodybuilding competition.
+I’ll admit that simply learning to feel secure around food won’t get you first place in a bodybuilding competition.

 However, it WILL get you an “average” non-obese body.
 It takes far less effort to just be non-obese than it does to look like an in-shape celebrity or athlete.
 That’s why I’d advise you to start with baby steps towards your goal, and once you become non-obese, then you can ramp it up to full-scale fitness.